wizi-ai/code-search/README.md

-## Code search for Frontend teams by WIzi AI
+## Code search for Frontend teams by Wizi AI

 **We are launching our Code Search feature as an open-source project for frontend teams to enjoy instant natural language search in React (JS/TS) codebases.**